matthieuSolente/email-darkmode/README.md

 	[data-ogsb] .email-picture img { visibility:hidden; }
 </style>
 ```
-to see the live codepen [hteumeuleu](https://codepen.io/hteumeuleu/pen/porJdjR)
+to see the original code, please check [hteumeuleu's codepen](https://codepen.io/hteumeuleu/pen/porJdjR)

-## Darkmode : Fixing problems in dark mode (hacks from Nicole Merlin)
+## Darkmode : Fixing problems in dark mode (hacks and code from Nicole Merlin)

-The following techniques were discovered and popularized by Nicoles Merlin through the articles she wrote on Envato (link at the end of each chapter).All the code comes directly from the article on the envato website and all credits go to Envato articles.
+The following techniques were discovered and popularized by Nicoles Merlin through the articles she wrote on Envato (link at the end of each chapter).All the code come directly from the article on the envato website and all credits go to Envato articles.
 I put the reference link under each part

 ### MSO Gradient Solution to keep text colors in html

+>This works on
 - :heavy_check_mark: Office 365 Dark (Win)

 To Preserve the Color of Text in Darkmode, we can add a class to the code we want to fix.